 Meeting potential collaborators (like a freelancer who offers web design services, when you offer copywriting - a perfect match for referrals!)

-Establishing yourself as the go-to for a certain service within a group (this usually happens with consistent attendance at the same event) A new customer!!
+Establishing yourself as the go-to for a certain service within a group (this usually happens with consistent attendance at the same event)

 In-person connections are much deeper and happen more immediately than with online networking.
 The time and energy investment is worth it.